onevcat/Kingfisher/README.md

 With the powerful options, you can do hard tasks with Kingfisher in a simple way.
 For example, the code below:

-1. Downloads a high resolution image.
+1. Downloads a high-resolution image.
 2. Downsamples it to match the image view size.
 3. Makes it round cornered with a given radius.
 4. Shows a system indicator and a placeholder image while downloading.
 5. When prepared, it animates the small thumbnail image with a "fade in" effect.
-6. The the original large image is also cached to disk for later use, to get rid of downloading it again in a detail view.
+6. The original large image is also cached to disk for later use, to get rid of downloading it again in a detail view.
 7. A console log is printed when the task finishes, either for success or failure.

 ```swift